 4.5.4 The compensation of all paid staff is to be reviewed at least annually.
-Staff pastors may make recommendations, however, all final salary determinations are to be made by those pastors and deacons who receive no compensation from the church.
+Any pastor (including staff pastors) may make a recommendation, however, all final salary determinations are to be made only by those pastors and deacons who do not receive a regular salary (including part-time) for being on staff at the church.
 The recommendations resulting from a majority vote of these pastors and deacons are to be ratified without alteration by the pastors as a whole, as they legally constitute the board of directors.